 - Centipeedle isn’t mentioned before Monster Buddies.
 They constantly fight out-of-nowhere, unexplained monsters, even in Flood Order.
 “It’s that creature we fought once!” doesn’t sound out-of-place at all in the show’s universe, and certainly not by the time its turn comes around.

 - They don’t know Centipeedle used to be a gem in the episode.
-It’s never brought up, not in Ocean Gem or Monster Buddies.
-There are no lines that contradict the Flood Order-canon of them knowing about it in either episode.
-Ocean Gem’s reveal is shocking enough without needing Monster Buddies to build it up, and Monster Buddies is only enhanced by its new order; with us knowing about his ability to heal, it actually comes off better, as it seems like a plan that has a chance of working and not just the idealism of a child.
-The fact that he doesn’t try his healing saliva is explained by Pearl telling him that “not even Rose’s power” could return them to what they were.
+It’s never brought up, neither in Ocean Gem nor Monster Buddies.
+There are no lines that contradict the new Flood Order canon of them knowing about it in either episode.
+Ocean Gem’s reveal is shocking enough without needing Monster Buddies to build it up, and Monster Buddies is only enhanced by its new order: with us now knowing about his ability to heal, it actually comes off better, as it seems like a plan that has a chance of working and not just the blind optimism of a child.
+The fact that he doesn’t try his healing saliva after we learn about it is explained by Pearl telling him that “not even Rose’s power” could return them to what they were.
 As his power is Rose’s power, it justifies his lack of attempt.

 Peedee has never been developed in the show, not to an important degree, and Frybo’s flaws far outweigh its benefits in giving us the one episode that does include the bit character heavily.

 Onion’s most baffling/horrifying moment is present in Onion Trade, yet it does nothing to develop him; ironically, the removal of it makes him a more likeable character later, in Onion Friend.